MarcoGoll/MarcoGoll/README.md

 ## Hi there 👋
+I am a Marco web developer, shifting from requirements management to source code creator/controller/tester/fan 😁

+- 🔭 I’m currently working on a massaging app similar to Slack
+- 🌱 I'm currently learning something new every day (focus on Angular and Python)!

 <!--
 **MarcoGoll/MarcoGoll** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.